 - The Office of International Transportation and Trade engages bilaterally and multilaterally to foster a zero-emission global transformation that addresses climate mitigation, adaptation, and resilience through standards, policies, strategies, research, trade promotion, and technical cooperation and assistance.

 - The Office of the Assistant Secretary for Research and Technology is working in partnership with FHWA and DOT’s Office of Intelligence, Security, and Emergency Response to ensure that the costs and benefits of resilience are incorporated into the transportation infrastructure planning process.
-The goal is to develop nationally replicable modelling tools capable of estimating the regional-scale impacts of natural and man-made disasters on the transportation system.
+The goal is to develop nationally replicable modeling tools capable of estimating the regional-scale impacts of natural and man-made disasters on the transportation system.
 These tools will enhance pre-event planning and disaster recovery capabilities.

 - DOT is committed to meeting the Biden-Harris Administration’s climate change goals, including the national target of net-zero greenhouse gas emissions by 2050.
 To that end, DOT has re-instituted and expanded the DOT Climate Change Center (CCC) to build on existing efforts to ensure intermodal coordination and collaboration on climate change activities across the Department.
 The CCC regularly convenes senior career staff and climate change experts from each of DOT’s Operating Administrations, as well as external stakeholders including other federal agencies and the international community, to coordinate research, policies, and actions to reduce greenhouse gas emissions and make our transportation systems more resilient.